UNESCO World Heritage Sites in India 2019

 The outstanding Hampi Monuments were built by the kings of the great Vijayanagar Empire.
-It was built in the 14th century and represents the lifestyle of ancient Indians.
+This UNESCO site was built in the 14th century and represents the lifestyle of ancient Indians.

-The Hampi Monuments have beautiful carvings and its major attraction consists of King’s Balance, Lotus Mahal, Mahanavami Dibba, Virupaksha Temple, Vithala Temple Complex, House of Victory, Noblemen’s Palace and Mustard Ganesh.
+The Hampi Monuments have beautiful carvings and its major attraction consists of Vijaya Vittala Temple Complex, King’s Balance, Lotus Mahal, Mahanavami Dibba, Virupaksha Temple, House of Victory, Noblemen’s Palace and Mustard Ganesh.

 Taj Mahal, Agra

-Taj Mahal has taken place in the 7 wonders of the world and the materials used for constructing this masterpiece consisted of marble from Rajasthan, lapis from Afghanistan, crystal and jade from China, turquoise from Tibet, and sapphire from Arabia and Sri Lanka.
+Taj Mahal is not only a part of the UNESCO sites but it is also one of the great 7 wonders of the world.
+The materials used for constructing this masterpiece consisted of marble from Rajasthan, lapis from Afghanistan, crystal and jade from China, turquoise from Tibet, and sapphire from Arabia and Sri Lanka.

 Jantar Mantar, Jaipur

-Maharaja Jai Singh II in the 18th century built the astronomical monument to estimate time by finding the movements of the sun, the moon, and the planets.
+Maharaja Jai Singh II in the 18th century built this astronomical monument to estimate time by finding the movements of the sun, the moon, and the planets.
+And hence, it is one of the best UNESCO sites in India.
 All the instruments were made up of sandstone and plaster of Paris.

 Jantar Mantar consists of the huge sundials, equatorial system calculator, and many other astronomical calculators.
-Samrat Yantra astronomical sculpture is a calculator that can calculate the time within two seconds.
+Furthermore, Samrat Yantra’s astronomical sculpture is a calculator that can calculate the time within two seconds.